oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   * filter on all properties which it is required to search for
   * export of CSAF documents
   * show an autdit log for each CSAF document

-* It must identify the latest version of CSAF documents with the same `/document/tracking/id`
+  * identify the latest version of CSAF documents with the same `/document/tracking/id`
-* It suggests a `/document/tracking/id` based on the given configuration.
+  * suggest a `/document/tracking/id` based on the given configuration.
-* It keeps track of the version of CSAF documents automatically and increments for each change at least the patch_version.
+  * track of the version of CSAF documents automatically and increments for each change at least the patch_version.
-* It must support the following workflows:
+  * support the following workflows:

     * "New Advisory": create a new advisory, request a review, provide review comments or approve it, resolve review comments; if the review approved it (draft->interim), the approval for publication can be requested; if granted (manual or time-based) the advisory is provided for publication (interim -> final)
     * "Update Advisory": open an existing advisory, create new revision & change content (interim), request a review, provide review comments or approve it, resolve review comments; if the review approved it (draft->interim), the approval for publication can be requested; if granted (manual or time-based) the updated advisory is provided for publication (interim -> final)

 * The publication may be immediately or at a given date/time.
 * The handling of date/time and version must be automated.